-Pioneering sensor network
+Pioneering sensor technology

 Millions of Londoners face health threats every day because of air pollution.
-Most areas of the capital regularly break limits for safe air quality.
+Many areas of the capital regularly break limits for safe air quality.
 Scientists estimate that thousands of Londoners’ lives end sooner than they should each year because of unclean air.
 The cost of dirty air on the London economy has been estimated at £3.7 billion every year, due to the health impact of PM₂.₅ and NO₂ leading to lost life-years, hospital admissions and deaths.

-Online maps showing real-time data will give Londoners continuously updated information on the air pollution they’re breathing as they move around their city.
+Eventually, online maps showing real-time data will give Londoners continuously updated information on the air pollution they’re breathing as they move around their city.
 Breathe London will improve the accuracy of air pollution forecasts for the coming three days, making it easier for people to plan for poor air quality episodes.

 With a more accurate and more widely understood picture of the problem, tailored solutions to air pollution can be introduced which are easier to deliver.
-By helping to identify areas of London where stronger forms of intervention are justified by highly robust scientific evidence, we will give policymakers the evidence, and generate the local support they need to address the problem.
+By helping to identify areas of London where stronger forms of intervention are justified by robust scientific evidence, we will give policymakers the evidence, and generate the local support they need to address the problem.

 Breathe London is a year-long, multi partner project funded by C40 cities and The Children’s Investment Fund Foundation, managed by Environmental Defense Fund Europe registered charity (charity number 1164661).